DYW77/sztu-course-description-template/README.md

 ## Usage

-In the `main.typ` file, you just need to fill in the information of your university, major, school, name, student ID, and the details of each course.
+In the `course_description.typ` file, you just need to fill in the information of your university, major, school, name, student ID, and the details of each course.
 The template will automatically generate a PDF file with the course descriptions.

 ### Metadata

-Please begin your `main.typ` file with the following metadata:
+Please begin your `course_description.typ` file with the following metadata:

 ```typst
 #import "template.typ": template, course